masscrx/munin-plugin-iptables/README.md

-munin-plugin
+munin-plugin + firewall (iptables)
 ============

-Munin plugin for counting iptables entries
+Munin plugin for counting dropped packets, and iptables rules for protect syn flood and restrict incoming traffic

 ### This packet include: